jimmychu0807/substrate-front-end-template/README.md

 ```

 - `socket` - The remote provider socket it is connecting to.
-- `types` - The custom types used in the connected node.
 - `keyring` - A keyring of accounts available to the user.
 - `keyringState` - One of `"READY"` or `"ERROR"` states. `keyring` is valid
 only when `keyringState === "READY"`.